 - data from any Logical Channel, except data from UL-CCCH;

-- MAC CE for Recommended bit rate query;
+- MAC CE for Recommended bit rate query, or MAC CE for UL rate query;

+Editor’s Note: FFS whether a new rate control MAC CE will be defined.
+If so, the rapporteur assumes it has the same priority as the legacy Recommended Bit Rate Query MAC CE.

 - MAC CE for BSR included for padding;